Trinity College, Toronto: Founding

 Unlike the University of Toronto, all of Trinity's students and faculty were required to be members of the Anglican Church.
 This was actually a stronger condition than the original King's College, which only held a religious test for faculty members and students of divinity.
 Applicants to Trinity's Faculty of Arts were required to pass exams in biblical history, Latin, Greek, arithmetic, algebra, and Euclid.
 Applicants for the divinity school were required to have a bachelor's degree in arts, and to pass oral exams from the Provost in the New Testament, church catechism, Latin, and Greek.

-At the opening of the college, Bishop Strachan used the metaphor of the family to describe Trinity.
+At the opening of the university, Bishop Strachan used the metaphor of the family to describe Trinity.
 Per Strachan, Trinity would "constitute a great Christian household, the domestic home of all who resort to it for instruction, framing them in the Christian graces, and in all sound learning, and sanctifying their knowledge, abilities and attainments to the service of God and the welfare of their fellow-men."
 The usage of the family metaphor was common at the time, and reflected a common view in Upper Canada that schools were extensions of the family model.